 Stretch + Fold:

-- Return the bowl to the proofing box and rest another 30 minutes before repeating the stretch and fold process.
+- Recover the bowl and rest for another 45 minutes before repeating the stretch and fold process.

-- After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 30-minute rest.
+- After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 45 minute rest.

 - Prior to the third stretch and fold, strain the water out of the rehydrated raisins.
 Then add the raisins to the dough and stretch and fold the raisins into the dough.
+You'll likely have to do a little convincing and pressing the raisins into the dough.
+Any way you get it done is perfect!
 Return the bowl to the dough proofer and allow it to rest for another 30 minutes.

 Add-ins: